-(b), $Lifetime{95}$ and $Lifetime{50}$ are shown for different network sizes.
+We observe the superiority of both the PeCO and DiLCO protocols in comparison with the two other approaches in prolonging the network lifetime.
+In Figures 8(a) and (b), $Lifetime{95}$ and $Lifetime{50}$ are shown for different network sizes.
 As can be seen in these figures, the lifetime increases with the size of the network, and it is clearly larger for the DiLCO and PeCO protocols.
-For instance, for a network of 300 sensors and coverage ratio greater than 50%, we can see on Figure 9(b) that the lifetime is about twice longer with PeCO compared to the DESK protocol.
-The performance difference is more obvious in Figure 9(b) than in Figure 9(a) because the gain induced by our protocols increases with time, and the lifetime with a coverage over 50% is far longer than with 95%.
+For instance, for a network of 300 sensors and coverage ratio greater than 50%, we can see on Figure 8(b) that the lifetime is about twice longer with PeCO compared to the DESK protocol.
+The performance difference is more obvious in Figure 8(b) than in Figure 8(a) because the gain induced by our protocols increases with time, and the lifetime with a coverage over 50% is far longer than with 95%.

-Figure 9.
-Network Lifetime for (a) Lifetime95 and (b) Lifetime50.
+Figure 7.
+Energy consumption per period for (a) $Lifetime{95}$ and (b) $Lifetime{50}$ .

-Figure 10 compares the lifetime coverage of the DiLCO and PeCO protocols for different coverage ratios.
+Figure 9 compares the lifetime coverage of the DiLCO and PeCO protocols for different coverage ratios.
 We denote by Protocol/50, Protocol/80, Protocol/85, Protocol/90, and Protocol/95 the amount of time during which the network can satisfy an area coverage greater than 50%, 80%, 85%, 90%, and 95% respectively, where the term Protocol refers to DiLCO or PeCO.
 Indeed there are applications that do not require a 100% coverage of the area to be monitored.
-For example, forest fire application might require complete coverage in summer seasons while only requires 80% of the area to be covered in rainy seasons?.
-As another example, birds habit study requires only 70%-coverage at nighttime when the birds are sleeping while requires 100%-coverage at daytime when the birds are active? .
-Mudflows monitoring applications may require part of the area to be covered in sunny days.
-Thus, to extend network lifetime, the coverage quality can be decreased if it is acceptable?.
 PeCO might be an interesting method since it achieves a good balance between a high level coverage ratio and network lifetime.
-PeCO always outperforms DiLCO for the three lower coverage ratios, moreover the improvements grow be relaxed.
+PeCO always outperforms DiLCO for the three lower coverage ratios, moreover the improvements grow with the network size.
+DiLCO is better for coverage ratios near 100%, but in that case PeCO is not ineffective for the smallest network sizes.